acerzhoux/RaschKit/README.md

-1. Create a project file 'xxx.Rproj' in a working directory and open it
+1. Create a project file 'xxx.Rproj' in a working directory and open it.
-2. In the opened file, run code below library(devtools)\
+2. In the opened file, run code below.
+If unable to install RaschKit, disconnect VPN.
+If prompted to update packages, select ‘3: None’. library(devtools)\
-# if unable to install, disconnect VPN and retry\
-# if prompted to update packages, select ‘3: None’\
 devtools::install_github("acerzhoux/RaschKit")\
 library(RaschKit)\
 install_packages_ls()\